Capillary/api-documentation/source/includes/_coupon.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
-couponSeriesId* | int |The ID of coupon series for which you want to get the status.
+couponSeriesId* | long |The ID of coupon series for which you want to get the status.

 <aside class="notice"> The pParameter marked with * is mandatory. </aside>